 - World’s largest Sitka Spruce–.3-mile trail located close to the post office

 The Lake Quinault Lodge features a couple of excursions that depart from the property.

 A four-hour guided bus tour takes visitors to the best photo opportunities in the Quinault Rainforest and if you’re lucky, catch a glimpse of an animal.
-The knowledgeable local guide discusses the history of the area along with the Quinault Indian Nation.
+The knowledgeable local guide discusses the history of the area along with the Quinault Nation.
 This tour includes short hikes into the rainforest to see the magnificent Western hemlocks and Douglas firs up close.

 A Lake Quinault Boat Cruise departs from the lodge’s dock three times a day.
 Scenic tours offer passengers a sunrise, afternoon or sunset cruise.